 property stores the term line number in the included file.

 This directive can be used as either a source file directive or an entity directive.
 As an entity directive, it can be used both in entities defined in source files and with the entity creation built-in predicates.
-In the latter case, the file should be specified using an absolute path or using library notation (which expands to a full path).
+In the latter case, the file should be specified using an absolute path or using library notation (which expands to a full path) to avoid a fragile dependency on the current working directory.

 Included files may contain an encoding/1 directive, which may specify the same encoding of the main file or a different encoding.